townivan/townivan.github.io/_posts/2023-08-09-javascript-arrow-functions.md

 });
 ```

-if you don't need more than a single parameter, you also don't need the parenthesis around the parameter...
+if you don't need more than a single parameter, you also don't need the parentheses around the parameter...

 ```javascript
 names.forEach(name => {